Nick Carraway The Great Gatsby: Your Guide

 Nick Carraway the Great Gatsby is the novel’s first-person narrator, providing the central perspective through which readers experience West Egg society and Gatsby’s tragic story.
 Here’s what you need to know for the exam.

 Nick’s role extends beyond mere storytelling; he acts as both an observer and a participant, offering a unique blend of detachment and emotional involvement.
 His initial fascination with wealth and the glamour of the Jazz Age gradually gives way to disillusionment, making him a complex and crucial character.
-For a broader understanding of the era’s impact on literature, explore our A Raisin In The Sun Cultural Context Guide, which sheds light on societal pressures and character development influenced by cultural backdrops.
+For a broader understanding of the era’s impact on literature, explore our A Raisin In The Sun Cultural Context Guide, which reveals societal pressures and character development influenced by cultural backdrops.

 Nick Carraway’s Narrative Role and Reliability